Why do you want to serve on the Board of Directors for the RPFC?

 Prior to co-founding the Rogers Park Food Co-op, I served on the Board of Chicago Fair Trade for 3 years when CFT was a start-up.
 I learned firsthand the amount of work it takes to establish an organization.
 I also saw the difference that Fair Trade made in the lives of the co-operatives of small farmers in Africa, South and Central America as well as Asia by providing a fair price for their products.
 I see a similar benefit to our local small farmers in selling their products to a food co-operative such as Rogers Park Food Co-op.

 Describe an experience in which you worked on a team.
-What did you offer the team?
-How did you compromise for the team's benefit?

 I have served on the Founders Group of the Rogers Park Food from December 2012 until June 2015 when I began to serve on the Interim Board and was elected president by the interim Directors.
 This has been a great experience in team building for me and an opportunity for personal growth.
 I am very grateful for the team building training I received from the Food Co-op Initiative in August 2015.